Eilat: Israeli–Arab conflict

 Eilat is especially defended by its own special forces unit LOTAR Eilat.
 It is a reservist special forces unit of the IDF trained in counter-terrorism and hostage rescue in the Eilat area, which has taken part in many counter-terrorist missions in the region since its formation in 1974.
 The Lotar unit is composed solely of reservists, citizens who must be Eilat residents between the ages of 20 and 60, who are on call in case of a terrorist attack on the city.
 It is one of only three units in the IDF authorized to free hostages on its own command.
 In 2007 the Eilat bakery bombing killed three civilian bakers.
 This was the first such attack in Eilat proper, although other terror attacks had been carried out in the area.

 In 2011, terrorists infiltrated Israel across the Sinai border to execute multiple attacks on Highway 12, including a civilian bus and private car a few miles north of Eilat, in what became known as the 2011 southern Israel cross-border attacks.

 In order to prevent terrorist infiltration of Israel from the Sinai, Israel has built the Egypt–Israel barrier, a steel barrier equipped with cameras, radar and motion sensors along the country's southern border.
 The fence was completed in January 2013.

 During the Gaza war and ensuing Red Sea crisis, the port saw an 85% reduction in volumes and by 12 July 2024 the port of Eilat declared bankruptcy resulting in it seeing no economic activity or revenue for eight months.

+In March 2026, Eilat was the targeted by missiles and drone attacks during the 2026 Iran war.